 The Facilities Plan Checklist is provided for your convenience.
-Please review the checklist and make sure that the required steps have been taken to ensure that an adequate Facilities Plan has been prepared.
+Please review the checklist and make sure that the required steps have been taken or will be taken to ensure that an adequate Facilities Plan will be prepared.

-Drinking Water Facilities Plan document can be found at http://denr.sd.gov/dfta/wwf/dwsrf/dwfunding.aspx
+Drinking Water Facilities Plan document can be found at https://danr.sd.gov/ Funding/docs/DWFacilitiesPlan.pdf